Environmental health indicators and Māori

 Road traffic injury deaths and hospitalisations

-• Hospitalisation rates for road traffic injuries for Māori increased in 2022.
-Rates were significantly higher than other ethnic groups for vehicle occupants and motorcyclists.
+• Hospitalisation rates for road traffic injuries for Māori were lower in 2023 than in 2022, but remained significantly higher than other ethnic groups.

 Back to Top